-Perhaps you’re operating a small business out of your home, or maybe you’ve decided to start on in the future – congratulations!
+Perhaps you’re operating a small business out of your home, or maybe you’ve decided to start one in the future – congratulations!
 You probably have a long “to do” list, but one critical item should be contacting your insurance provider.
-This is of the utmost importance, because:
+To understand why this is of the utmost importance, continue reading below.

 Here are a few common elements of business insurance coverage: